devonartis/aws-ml-detection-workshop/docs/index.md

 3. Click the **Save** button at the top to save your function changes.
 4. Click the **Test** button to run the function again.
 This time it write the tuples to the S3 bucket where they can be loaded into the IP Insights algorithm for scoring.

-In the S3 console, if you go into the bucket whose name starts with "aws-secml-detection-tuplesbucket", you should now see a file "infer/guardduty_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.
+In the S3 console, go into the bucket whose name contains the string "tuplesbucket" (just before the random characters on the end of the bucket name).
+You should now see a file "infer/guardduty_tuples.csv" inside that contains some `<principal ID, IP address>` tuples.

 ## Exercise 3: IP-based anomaly detection in SageMaker
 Now, it's time to build a machine learning model with SageMaker.
 The IP Insights SageMaker machine learning algorithm will use the CloudTrail data we've prepared to learn what "normal" IP address usage looks like, and then we'll see how the IP addresses coming from GuardDuty appear to that model - how anomalous they look.